-The great province of Ontario is brimming with diverse waterways for pleasure boaters to explore.
-From the Great Lakes to the Rideau Canal and everything in between, there are locations and activities to suit every taste and interest.
+The beautiful province of Ontario is brimming with diverse waterways for pleasure boaters to explore.
+From the Great Lakes to the Rideau Canal, there are locations and activities to suit every taste and boating activity.

-The experts at the National Boating Safety School have compiled a list of the best places to go boating in Ontario and just a few of the features that make them so special.
-If you’re planning a boating trip in Ontario, take a look—all of these destinations are yours to discover!
+The boating experts at the National Boating Safety School have compiled this list of the best places to go boating in Ontario just for you.
+We’ve outlined just a few of the features that make them so special, and added links to other resources so you can plan your boating trip easily and efficiently.
+Take a look—all of these Ontario boating destinations are just waiting to be explored!

 We start our nautical journey at the southwestern tip of Ontario, on a lake that straddles the borders between Manitoba, Ontario and Minnesota.
 Lake of the Woods boasts 65,000 km of shoreline and over 14,500 islands.
-Its vastness provides many different areas to explore, from the more well-travelled water around Kenora and the surrounding cottage country to the vibrant fishing culture of Sioux Narrows and the more wild, untamed parts of the region.
+Its vast area provides many different locations to explore, from the more well-travelled water around Kenora and the surrounding cottage country to the vibrant fishing culture of Sioux Narrows and the more wild, untamed parts of the region.

 As the world’s largest fresh surface water system, the Great Lakes are an iconic feature of Ontario.
 Together, they contain 21% of the world’s fresh surface water, and they provide drinking water for over 40 million people in North America.